r3neschou/cinnamon/README.md

 # Cinnamon Angels Fly Fly Away

 Welcome to the Cinnamon Angels Fly Fly Away repository!
 This repository contains the source code and assets for the Cinnamon Angels Fly Fly Away Page, a fake charity organization raising awareness for children with cinnamon allergies.
+The page is hosted [here!](https://r3neschou.github.io/cinnamon/)

 ## About

 Cinnamon Angels is dedicated to providing support and resources for children with cinnamon allergies.
 Our mission is to create a safe and inclusive environment where children can thrive, free from the limitations imposed by their allergies.
-See more on [Cinnamon Angels Intro](https://www.youtube.com/watch?v=8xcKSjG0Otk&ab_channel=OMGitsjustcomedy)
+See more on this youtube video on [Cinnamon Angels Fly Fly Away](https://youtu.be/8xcKSjG0Otk?t=16)

 ## Features